Community Benefits Agreement: Industry Stakeholders Taking Action

 On Monday, July 16, BC’s NDP government revealed details of a highly controversial “Community Benefits Agreement” which goes far beyond the traditional CBA model.

 VICA certainly supports any initiative that promotes apprentices, indigenous peoples, and women in the trades but, in doing so, any agreements must be good for all Vancouver Islanders and British Columbians.

 As champions of fair, open, and transparent procurement practices we denounce any subjective or preferential eligibility requirements.
-As Canadians, we object to this assault on our freedom of thought and peaceful assembly as guaranteed by the Canadian Charter of Rights & Freedoms.
 Here's what you need to know, and what you can do about it.

 What It Is:

 - A new Crown Corporation that will hire only union workers for construction of major public projects.